Tyrn/wei/the-insider-en.typ

      Shavash rushed towards Bemish right from the villa staircase.
-He hadn't come to meet him - he was scared!
-The small official was deathly pale  and a sleeve of his velvet coat was dirty - it looked out of place on usually tidy Shavash.
+He hadn't come to meet him---he was scared!
+The small official was deathly pale  and a sleeve of his velvet coat was dirty---it looked out of place on usually tidy Shavash.

      "What is  he doing?!"
 Shavash cried out.
 "Has he  demanded anything  of